 Jason Fitzgerald is a best selling author, coach, 2:39 marathoner, and winner of the 2017 Influencer Award for Men’s Health in the UK.

 Are you a beginner or seem to be getting injured a bit too often?
-We cover the host of things that can cause the injuries and how you can modify your training to avoid them in the future.
+We cover the host of things that can cause injuries and how you can modify your training to avoid them in the future.
 Are you strengthening your body in the right way?
 Are you ramping up your milage too fast, are you running too quickly?

 What you will learn about:

-- Cramping is more a sign of running longer or faster than you have prepared your body for rather than an electrolyte balance.
+- Cramping is more a sign of running longer or faster than you have prepared your body for rather than an electrolyte imbalance.
 It is also impacted by whether you have paced yourself properly in the early stages of a race.

 - How long term thinking can help you learn to rest, recover and get healthy rather than running through pain or issues.
-How as a coach he has to spend more time keeping runners from running when they should be resting rather than having to push them to do more.
+How as a coach he has to spend more time keeping runners from running when they should be resting than having to push them to do more.
 What you should consider doing if you miss workouts due to life issues.